 The Hajj Rituals

-Historians indicate that the rituals of Hajj are practiced from the time of Prophet Abraham (‘alayhi as salam).
-Rituals generally spread from the 8th day of Dhul Hajja to 12th day of Dhul Hajja (Umrah and Tawaf could be performed on the 7th day)
+Historians indicate that the rituals of Hajj are practiced from the time of Prophet Abraham (‘alayhi as-salam).
+Rituals generally spread from the 8th day of Dhul Hajja to the 12th day of Dhul Hajja (Umrah and Tawaf could be performed on the 7th day)

 In general terms, the rituals begin by putting on Ihram garments and adopting restrictions, reciting the Talbia, performing Umrah comprising of Tawaf (circling 7 times around the Ka’ba), then performing Sa’ie (walking 7 times between the mounts of Safa and Marwah), or Tawaf only, depending on the Hajj variation the pilgrim is performing.

-See “Hajj at a Glance” chart for sequence of events and read books on Hajj for details.
+See the “Hajj at a Glance” chart for a sequence of events and read books on Hajj for details.